Estepona. Malaga Costa del Sol. Spain * 34 628 133 548

 Granada

-The Alhambra complex is the world's most spectacular Arab citadel and the symbol of Granada.
-Several visitable areas: the Alcazaba, a citadel with a watchtower, the Palace of Charles V, a Christian building that houses the Fine Arts Museum, the Generalife, a leisure residence and gardens, and the Nasrid Palaces, the heart of the Alhambra and home of the sultans.
+• The Alhambra: The Alhambra complex is the world's most spectacular Arab citadel and the symbol of Granada.
+It encompasses various visitable areas, including the Alcazaba, a citadel with a watchtower; the Palace of Charles V, a Christian building housing the Fine Arts Museum; the Generalife, a leisure residence and gardens; and the Nasrid Palaces, the heart of the Alhambra and the former residence of the sultans.
+If you plan to visit the Alhambra Palace, it is essential to obtain your entrance tickets in advance.

-Realejo is the old Jewish neighbourhood of Granada, or Garnata al-Yahud as it was called in the Arab period.
-It is right at the foot of the Alhambra.
+• Realejo: Realejo is the old Jewish neighborhood of Granada, historically known as Garnata al-Yahud during the Arab period.
+Situated at the foot of the Alhambra, it offers a glimpse into Granada's rich cultural heritage.

-Sacromonte is Granada's most distinctive neighbourhood, known worldwide for its houses in caves and stunning views.
-It is also considered to be the cradle of flamenco.
+• Sacromonte: Sacromonte is Granada's most distinctive neighborhood, renowned worldwide for its cave houses and stunning views.
+It is also considered the birthplace of flamenco, offering a unique cultural experience.

-The Mosque-Cathedral of Cordoba (World Heritage Site since 1984) is arguably the most significant monument in the whole of the western Moslem World and one of the most amazing buildings in the world in its own right.
+• Mosque-Cathedral of Cordoba: The Mosque-Cathedral of Cordoba, designated as a World Heritage Site since 1984, is arguably the most significant monument in the entire Western Muslim World and one of the most astounding buildings worldwide.
+It showcases a unique fusion of architectural styles.

-The Alcázar (castle) of Cordoba, with its thick defensive walls, served both as a fortress and a palace, and is a perfect illustration of the development of Cordoban architecture through the ages.
-Roman and Visigoth ruins lie side by side with Arabic remains in this magnificent building.
+• Alcázar of Cordoba: The Alcázar of Cordoba, a castle with thick defensive walls, served as both a fortress and a palace.
+It provides a perfect illustration of the development of Cordoban architecture throughout different periods.
+The building encompasses remnants from the Roman, Visigothic, and Arabic eras.

-The view over the Mosque-Cathedral, with the river, the Gate of the Bridge and the Roman Bridge of Cordoba itself, is one of the most wonderful sights of Cordoba.
+• View over the Mosque-Cathedral: The view over the Mosque-Cathedral, with the river, the Gate of the Bridge, and the Roman Bridge of Cordoba, is a breathtaking sight and one of the highlights of Cordoba.

-The Synagogue, situated in the heart of the Jewish Quarter of Cordoba, is unique in Andalusia and one of the three best preserved Medieval synagogues in the whole of Spain.
+• Synagogue: Situated in the heart of the Jewish Quarter of Cordoba, the Synagogue is a unique and well-preserved medieval synagogue.
+It is one of the three best-preserved synagogues in the whole of Spain.

-At the southern end of the Roman Bridge stands the Calahorra Tower of Cordoba, an ancient defensive fortress which is mentioned in a number of Arab sources on “Al-Andalus” (Arab Andalusia), as well as historical records ever since the Christian conquest of Cordoba.
+• Calahorra Tower of Cordoba: Located at the southern end of the Roman Bridge, the Calahorra Tower is an ancient defensive fortress.
+It is mentioned in various Arab sources on "Al-Andalus" (Arab Andalusia) and has historical significance dating back to the Christian conquest of Cordoba.

 Nerja